-- blank affect
+- blank affect numbness sleepiness

-- numbness

-- sleepiness

-- spaciness

-- slowed speech

-- suicidal thoughts

-- larger endogenous floaty opioid release
+- spaciness slowed speech · larger endogenous

-- body feels disintegrated
+- opioid release body feels disintegrated

-- body parts feel absent
+- · body parts feel absent feeling disconnected

-- feeling disconnected

-- vision changes

-- feelings of unreality
+- · vision changes feelings · of unreality

-- out of body experiences
+- out of body experiences visual distortion

-- visual distortion

-- 3rd person perspective of events
+- floaty 3rd person perspective of events

 - respite

-We frequently see client's cognitive abilities undisturbed in State-4 as this feature is appears to be unencumbered by emotional or physical numbing.
-As you imagine this state, think about sitting with someone who is numbed on an opioid drug or pain medication.
-They might be talking to you but they are not going to be feeling much or able to relate through the numbing reaction.
-It is common for clinicians to mistake ANS 4 for ANS 0 simply because behaviorally, they are both identical in terms of appearing calm.
+We frequently see the client's cognitive abilities undisturbed in State-4, as this feature appears to be unencumbered by emotional or physical numbing.
+As you imagine this state, think about sitting with someone who under the influence of an opioid drug or pain medication.
+They might be talking to you, but they are not going to be feeling much or able to relate through the numbing reaction.
+It is common for clinicians to mistake ANS 4 for ANS 0 because, behaviorally, they are both identical in terms of appearing calm.
 However, the internal experience between these states could not be more different.
 State-0 is an associated calm where clients are able to describe their present moment experience even if it's neutral (a body in a neutral state still has sensation and feedback).
-State-4 is a dissociative calm where clients have an abstracted, one step removed idea of themselves or what they might be feeling.
-They will say, "I'm fine" but that is an abstracted thought versus an embodied reporting.
-State-4 is enacting the ultimate solution of non-existence which is why suicidal thoughts and impulses are not a symptom of this state.
-The ANS at State-4 has already achieved non-existence so there is no need to look for an end to the misery of State-3.
+State-4 is a dissociative calm where clients have an abstracted; one step removed idea of themselves or what they might be feeling.
+They will say, "I'm fine," but that is an abstracted thought versus an embodied reporting.
+State-4 is enacting the ultimate solution of non-existence, which is why suicidal thoughts and impulses are not a symptom of this state.
+The ANS at State-4 has already achieved non-existence, so there is no need to look for an end to the misery of State-3.
 The depressive numbing of State-3 is composed of difficult emotions and sensations that are still in the realm of feeling, whereas State-4 is outside of the feeling world.